oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The issuer in this example further adds the two claims `birthdate` and `place_of_birth` to the `claims` element in plain text.
+The Issuer in this example further adds the two claims `birthdate` and `place_of_birth` to the `claims` element in plain text.
 The following shows the resulting SD-JWT payload:

 {#example-complex-sd_jwt_payload}
 ```json